tankefugl/NS/README.md

 Just hacked up, you will notice a lot of odd behavior.

-In order to compile: cd ../linux and type make hl_cdll &> out.log
+In order to compile: `cd main/source/linux` and type `make hl_cdll &> out.log`

 Additional libraries
 - zlib1g-dev:i386
 - libpng12-dev:i386
 - The particle engine(David McAllister)

-If you get the this error when running the app: Fatal Error - could not load library (client.so) With a high chance it is because of some UNDEFINED SYMBOLS in the shared library.
+If you get the this error when running the app: Fatal Error - could not load library (client.so), With a high chance it is because of some UNDEFINED SYMBOLS in the shared library.
-But you can check this with ldd -r -d client.so.
+But you can check this with `ldd -r -d client.so`.

 If you want to debug:
-- LD_LIBRARY_PATH=".:$LD_LIBRARY_PATH" gdb ./hl_linux
+- `LD_LIBRARY_PATH=".:$LD_LIBRARY_PATH" gdb ./hl_linux`
-- r -game ns -dev -steam
+- `r -game ns -dev -steam`

-Due to the new engine and the nature of linux i had to make a lot of changes!
-You can find them with grep -Ril "@Linux".
+Due to the new engine and the nature of Linux I had to make a lot of changes!
+You can find them with `grep -Ril "@Linux"`.

 List of (new) Bugs